Kelechukwu/auction-service/README.md

 2. Run `docker-compose build && docker-compose up -d`.
 You should get this output **Recreating auction-server ... done**

+   **NOTE**: To run the testcases execute `docker exec -it auction-server  python manage.py test`.
-   Server should be up and running and visiting http://127.0.0.1:8000/api/v1/ should return a page with a list of some of the endpoints
+   Server should be up and running and visiting http://127.0.0.1:8000/api/v1/ should return a page with a list of some of the    endpoints.

 3. Create user(s).
 See sample request below
 ```